EvanHahn/HumanizeDuration.js/CONTRIBUTING.md

 1. Clone the repo.
 1. Run `npm install`.
 1. Make your changes.
 Please add tests!
 If adding a new language, define some tests in *test/definitions*.
+1. If adding a new language, add it to the README.
+1. Credit yourself in the README and in `package.json`.
 1. Make sure `npm test` doesn't have any errors.
 1. Make sure `npm run hint` doesn't give any JSHint errors.
 1. Submit your pull request!